MITLibraries/timdex/README.md

 bundle exec jekyll serve --incremental --source ./docs
 ```

-Once the jekyll server is running, you can access the local docs at http://localhost:4000
+Once the jekyll server is running, you can access the local docs at http://localhost:4000/timdex/

+Note: it is important to load the documentation from the `/timdex/` path locally as that is how it works when built and deployed to GitHub Pages so testing locally the same way will ensure our asset paths will work when deployed.

 ### Automatic generation of technical specifications from GraphQL